CSQianDong/CSQianDong.github.io/_pages/about.md

 2. **LLM Applications**: Retrieval-Augmented Generation, exploring how to leverage retrieved information to enhance the capabilities and efficiency of generative models.

-3. **LLM Post-training**: Exploring how to adapt large language models to efficiently handle long inputs and outputs through post-training techniques.
+3. **Long-Context LLM**: Exploring how to adapt LLMs to efficiently handle long inputs and outputs.

 I also served as a reviewer/PC-member for SIGIR, ACL, WWW, CIKM, COLING, AAAI, TOIS and etc.